sauravpandey123/PedSleepMAE/README.md

 ## 3. Evaluating Diagnostic Information in the Embeddings
-In this part, we evaluate how much diagnostic information is in the embeddings from the PedSleepMAE encoder.
-We have rich Electronic Health Records (EHR) and annotated clinician-verified sleep events.
-We fully utilize the rich Electronic Health Records (EHR) and annotated clinician-verified sleep events to quantitatively and qualitatively measure how well various sleep events are separated in the embedding space.
+We evaluate the diagnostic information in the embeddings from the encoder of PedSleepMAE using rich EHR data and clinician-verified sleep events to assess how well various sleep events are separated in the embedding space, both quantitatively and qualitatively.

 ### 3.1 Training Linear Classifiers